dsandstrom/atom-ruby-block-converter/README.md

 > *do-end --> { }*

-Place the cursor in between the do-end and hit the shortcut Default: `ctrl-}`
+Place the cursor in between the do-end and hit the shortcut Default: `ctrl-}`, without join: `ctrl-alt-'`

 #### How It Works
-* It looks left, then up, for the nearest starting block.
+* It looks for the first starting block on the current line, then up.
 Upon success, it looks right, then down for a matching } or end.
 * When there is a block with only one line of code: the curly converter will join the block onto one line; the do-end converter will separate the three lines and then auto-tab.
-* Optional command for converting to curly brackets without collapsing the block.
+* There are also commands for converting without ever collapsing or joining the block.
 * Right now, it will only try up or down 6 lines, but this will probably become an optional value.
 * All actions are done in one transaction, so it's friendly to undo/redo operations.